LetterLiGo/Inaudible-Adversarial-Perturbation-Vrifle/readme.md

 Actually, several parameters are available to make your adversarial attack better.
 You may tune hypyerparameters such as `epsilon`, `alpha`, and `PGD_iter` to adjusted for better results.
 For the details, please refer to `main_vrifle.py` and `vrifle_attack.py`.

 ## <span id="jump"> Support DeepSpeech on 3090 GPUs (NVIDIA)</span>
-**Through our many attempts and googles, the following setup details are formed :)**
+**Through our numerous attempts and extensive research, we have established the following setup details :)**

 ### Install Deepspeech.pytorch
 1. Download [deepspeech.pytorch](https://github.com/SeanNaren/deepspeech.pytorch/archive/refs/tags/V2.1.zip)